avyboy/aresmush/tutorials/customize-game.md

 Descriptions, who, mail and bulletin boards are all examples of systems that support customizable templates.

 It's pretty easy to make simple tweaks to templates: moving stuff around or deleting things your game doesn't use.
 But anything more fancy than that is going to involve some coding.
 See the [templates]({{site.siteroot}}tutorials/templates.html) tutorial for more info.

+> Don't forget to reload the configuration using 'load &lt;plugin name&gt;' on the game after changing a template.

 # Next Step